ECunculis/PrimeCostApp/README.md

 This is cross-platform desktop application written in JavaScript, HTML, CSS, using Electron, React and Bootstrap.

 This project was initialy developed for the drink manufacturing company to solve their issue of having to manually calculate the direct and indirect cost of producing one unit of product.
 Such costs are:
 * Raw materials.
-These are materials which are directly related to product creation.
-For instance, to create such product as lemonade, water, sugar, flavour, organic acid and so on will be necessary.
+These are materials which are directly related to product creation, for instance, water, flavouring, sugar, lemon acid are the main components of the lemonade.
 * Packaging costs, which are costs related to product packaging, for instance, the plastic film which wraps the product in the groups of 6 bottles.
 * Salary of the workers which are directly related to product creation.
 * Fixed costs such as security, working zone cleaning, administration, electricity.